Roll into Nature: Gentle Trails to Scenic Places

-In the last few years, collaborations among nonprofit organizations and local, state, and federal agencies have created boardwalks where you can easily see wetland wildlife.
-Expanded rail trails skirt the shores of rivers and lakes, and most state parks have smooth, gently graded short interpretive trails.
+Whether you’re recovering from injury or you have a lasting mobility impairment, there are now many attractive outdoor destinations that are accessible to you around Vermont.
+In the last few years, collaborations among nonprofit organizations and local, state, and federal agencies have created boardwalks where you can easily see wetland wildlife; expanded rail trails skirt the shores of rivers and lakes, and most state parks have smooth, gently graded short interpretive trails.

-The Green Mountain Club routinely gives trail suggestions suitable for all ages, but until now we haven’t had a full and rich list of possibilities for outdoor enthusiasts with less mobility.
+The Green Mountain Club routinely gives trail suggestions suitable for all ages, but now we offer a full and rich list of possibilities for outdoor enthusiasts with less mobility.
 We narrowed the list to a selection of scenic vistas accessible by car, and a sample of new and interesting wheelchair-accessible trails.

 Accessible by Car